 In 1919, however, when America was preparing to ‘go dry’, alcohol was already a major part of people’s lives.
 They had toasted their victories with it and drowned their sorrows in it.
 Working men, then as now, enjoyed a cold beer after a long day.
 In effect, people knew what they were missing when it was banned.

-In addition, consumption of alcohol was never illegal under the 18th amendment (which banned the “manufacture, sale or transportation of intoxicating liquors” anywhere in the United States).
+Consumption of alcohol was never illegal under the 18th amendment (which banned the “manufacture, sale or transportation of intoxicating liquors” anywhere in the United States).
 So, if you could find somewhere to buy a beer, the barman was committing a crime, not the drinker.
-As a result, prohibition led to an unprecedented rise in organised crime and, in many respects, repressing people’s desire to drink was worse than simply letting them drink in the first place.

 Returning to more familiar shores, in his book ‘Tickling the English’, Irish comedian Dara OBriain writes,